dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 on a variable is true, then inside that body the variable's type is "promoted" to the tested type.

-In the example here, the then block of the `if` statement only runs when `object` actually contains a list.
+In the example here, the then branch of the `if` statement only runs when `object` actually contains a list.
 Therefore, Dart promotes `object` to type `List` instead of its declared type `Object`.
 This is a handy feature, but it's pretty limited.
 The following functionally identical program does not work: